IStip privacy notice

 IStip is committed to protecting and respecting your privacy.

-This webpage sets out when and how we use your personal information that you or others provide to us.
+This webpage sets out when and how we use your Personal Data that you or others provide to us.
 Your privacy is of the utmost importance to us.
 We want to make sure you fully understand the terms and conditions surrounding the capture and use of that information.
-This privacy notice describes what information we collect about you, how we use it, and the rights you have in relation to that collection and usage.
+This Privacy Notice describes what information we collect about you, how we use it, and the rights you have in relation to that collection and usage.

 Your privacy is of the utmost importance to us.
 Please read this Privacy Notice carefully to understand our views and practices regarding your personal data and how we will treat it.

-Whenever you provide personal information, we are legally obliged to use it in accordance with the laws concerning the protection of personal information.
+Whenever you provide Personal Data, we are legally obliged to use it in accordance with the laws concerning the protection of Personal Data.